tomcomtang/unblock-game-collection/README.md

 # H5 Game Collection

-This is a carefully curated collection of open-source H5 games from GitHub that can be easily deployed to your personal domain.
-With just 5 minutes and simple steps, you can create your own private game page with a custom domain.
-The deployment process is straightforward and completely free, ensuring reliable access for all users, especially students.
-By hosting games on your personal domain, you can enjoy an unblocked gaming experience with enhanced privacy and security.
+This is a collection of open-source H5 games from GitHub that can be deployed to personal domains.
+As a student who understands the need for accessible educational games, I've compiled these games to help fellow students who are looking for unblocked gaming options.
+The deployment process takes about 5 minutes with straightforward steps, and you can create your own private game page with a custom domain.
+This approach ensures reliable access while maintaining privacy, making it suitable for educational environments.

 ## Features